AlysonNumberFIVE/machos_lowLevelKit/README.md

 # machos_s-proc
-Executable code generator for MAC-OS similar to s-proc
+Executable shellcode generator for MAC-OS similar to s-proc for Linux

-Similar to s-proc for Linux shellcode generation.

 Just write assembly code and compile it into an executable (nasm -f macho64 [target.s] -o [target.o]